SanghyunPark01/amr_software/README.md

     - fast_lio mapping and localization are all modified for gravity alignment.
 Ask more detail to sanghyun
     - navigation part is not finished yet.
     - after mapping you have to change path for map in navigation package
+    - if you pause navigator and restart it will follow the last goal(goal before pause)
+    - if you stop navigator it will initialize waypoints

 ## 🛠️Run(Mapping)